RespiraWorks/Ventilator/manufacturing/pizza_build/README.md

 | ![](images/pinch_valves_front.jpg) | ![](images/pinch_valves_back.jpg) |

-2. Take the tube that belongs with pinch valve and attach it to the blower sub-assembly. lide the tube through pinch valve and bolt down the blower from the back, using some M2.5 thread-forming screws:
+2. Take the tube that belongs with pinch valve and attach it to the blower sub-assembly. lide the tube through pinch valve and bolt down the blower from the back, using some M2.5 thread-forming screws (item a7 above):

 |         |          |
 |:-------:|:--------:|